zmahfuz0613/css-responsive-design-lesson/README.md

 - Let's visit GA's homepage
 - Click on the device icon next to the magnifying glass
-- You can change the pixel width (displayed at the top) using the drag tool
 - You can select any device using the dropdown menu at the top